-These puppies tend to be the healthiest of all Bernedoodles, and their demeanor is usually more aligned with the loving and docile nature associated with this loyal and loving breed.
+These puppies tend to be the healthiest of all Bernedoodles, and their demeanor is usually more aligned with the loving and docile nature of this loyal and loving breed.

 Most instances of backcrossing pair the Bernedoodle with a Poodle.
 In this instance, the offspring typically maintains the fluffy, allergy-friendly coat that so many people love about this breed.

 Offspring is likely to be about the same size as the parents; if Bernedoodles of different sizes are bred (i.e. a Mini with a Standard), the size of the puppies is likely to fall somewhere in between the two parents.

 When It Comes to Personality, Size Can Matter

 If you’re not restricted in terms of space or a lease that prohibits larger dogs, then the adult size of your pup may not seem like an issue of concern.

 Tiny and Mini Bernedoodles are paired with Mini and Toy Poodles.
-Infamous for their high energy levels and known for being a bit high-strung.
+They are infamous for their high energy levels and known for being a bit high-strung.
 They can lead to active and sometimes excitable dogs.

 So if you need a smaller dog because of space or leasing limitations, ask about pairing the Bernese with a more docile Toy or Mini Poodle.
-In many cases, it can curb the stress without compromising on size.
+In many cases, it can curb stress without compromising on size.

 So does size really matter?